Iguazú

 Half a block from our hotel there was a brewpub called Patagonia Brewery.
 It was open, so we stopped in for a quick bite to eat and a drink.
 Service was slow, but we were warned that people in northern Argentina move at a much slower pace.
 Must be the heat!
 They had some unique gin drinks that I tried.
 Sandy and Amy had their beer.

-Sandy had found a Hummingbird sanctuary near by so we took a short walk to check it out.
+Sandy had found a Hummingbird Sanctuary near by so we took a short walk to check it out.
 Reservations were required, but they let us in anyway.
 It is a private garden at someone’s home that had been planted to give humming birds a place to feed.
 It has been around for over 40 years.
 The son of the woman that started it let us in and gave us a brief history.
 There were benches to sit at and watch.
 We saw many humming birds.
 It was very relaxing.

 Next we caught a taxi to where the Iguazu and Parana rivers meet.
 Here we can stand in Argentina and see Brazil and Paraguay.
-This area is called the Thre Borders.
+This area is called the Three Borders.
 The rivers separate all three countries.

 After a little souvenir shopping, we caught a taxi to an area near our hotel called Foz do Iguazu.
 This is a dinning and shopping area on six blocks of Brazil Ave where the street is blocked off and there are tables and stages all over the place.
-We found a nice place to sit and enjoy the live music and some dinner.
-One the restaraunt had beer dispensers on the tables.
-I called it a table Tap.
-We may need to try this later this week,

 Brazil Ave